To Decant Or Not To Decant, That Is The Question

-As a rule of thumb if a Port has a cork stopper it won’t need decanting (and should be stored upright).
-If it has a driven cork (a cork that needs removing with a corkscrew) then it’s pretty likely it’ll need decanting.
+As a rule of thumb if a Port has a cork stopper it will not need decanting (and should be stored upright).
+If it has a driven cork (a cork that needs removing with a corkscrew) then it is pretty likely it will need decanting.

 Slowly and steadily, pour the Port into the decanter through your decanting funnel.